-Headaches what are they?
-And what causes them?
-Headaches can be cause by numerous number of things my clients constantly ask me how to help themselves when these come.
+Headaches: What are they and what causes them?
+Headaches can be caused by numerous numbers of things and my clients constantly ask me how to help themselves when these come.

-It is firstly important to differentiate a Headache from a Migraine.
-A headache usually only last a couple of hours and is mostly defined by some type of pressure feeling along the head.
-Migraines tend to come usually although not always with an Aura, or a feeling that you are about to have one and these can last a whole day and are more intense.
-For simplicity let us focus here on typical Headaches and how these usually come about.
+Firstly it is important to differentiate a Headache from a Migraine.
+A headache usually only lasts a couple of hours and is mostly defined by some type of pressure feeling along the head.
+Migraines tend to come usually, although not always, with an Aura, or a feeling that you are about to have one and these can last a whole day and are more intense.
+For simplicity let us focus here on typical headaches and how these usually come about.

 These can be triggered by a number of factors such as:

 - Visual fatigue (such as looking into a computer monitor for too long or any other electronic device)

 - Neck Subluxations/Cranial Subluxations